ThePhenomenon1/ImageManipulation-/README.md

 As the dark clouds gather, Earth is left with no choice but to prepare.
 The valorous NOHTYPs and the glorious AVAJs have been summoned for duty.

-More spine-tingling information to be released soon on my upcoming Django Rest Framework web application, released on the cloud platform Railway.App:-
+More spine-tingling information to be released soon on my Superhero / Django Rest Framework web application, released on the cloud platform Railway.App:-

 https://pizza-delivery-superhero-api-production.up.railway.app